-OpenVMS provides the following optional standardsbased cryptographic security solutions to protect your information and communications.
+In OpenVMS 7.3-1 we are providing the following optional standards-based cryptographic security solutions to protect your information and communications.

-Secure Sockets Library (SSL for OpenVMS)
+Secure Sockets Library (OpenSSL)

-Protecting communication links over a TCP/IP connection to an OpenVMS applictions can be accomplished through the use of the Secure Sockets Library.
-The OpenSSL APIs establish private, authenticated and reliable communications link between applications.
+Protecting communication links over a TCP/IP connection to an OpenVMS applictions can be accomplished through the use of the Secure Sockets Library (OpenSSL).
+The OpenSSL API's establish private, authenticated and reliable communications link between applications.